-5.1.2.10 TSF Wipe (MDFPP33:FCS_CKM_EXT.5)
+5.1.2.10 TSF Wipe (MDFPP32:FCS_CKM_EXT.5)

-The TSF shall wipe all protected data by [
+The TSF shall wipe all protected data by [Cryptographically erasing the encrypted DEKs and/or the KEKs in nonvolatile memory by following the requirements in FCS_CKM_EXT.4.1, Overwriting all Protected Data according to the following rules:

-- Cryptographically erasing the encrypted DEKs or the KEKs in nonvolatile memory by following the requirements in FCS_CKM_EXT.4.1, - Overwriting all Protected Data according to the following rules: - For EEPROM, the destruction shall be executed by a single direct overwrite consisting of a pseudo random pattern using the TSF's RBG (as specified in FCS RBG EXT.1, followed by a read-verify. - For flash memory, that is not wear-leveled, the destruction shall be executed [by a block erase that erases the reference to memory that stores data as well as the data itself]. - For flash memory, that is wear-leveled, the destruction shall be executed [by a block erase]. - For non-volatile memory other than EEPROM and flash, the destruction shall be executed by a single direct overwrite with a random pattern that is changed before each write.].
+- -- For EEPROM, the destruction shall be executed by a single direct overwrite consisting of a pseudo random pattern using the TSF's RBG (as specified in FCS_RBG_EXT.1, followed by a read-verify. - -- For flash memory, that is not wear-leveled, the destruction shall be executed [by a single direct overwrite consisting of zeros followed by a read-verify]. - -- For flash memory, that is wear-leveled, the destruction shall be executed [by a block erase]. - -- For non-volatile memory other than EEPROM and flash, the destruction shall be executed by a single direct overwrite with a random pattern that is changed before each write.].